Bayer-Group/BayerCLAW/doc/deployment.md

     If you do not need EFS, you can enter `Auto` to have BayerCLAW create a suitable security group.

 ## Installation
-1. Use the `Fork` button in the upper right of this page to fork this repository into your GitHub account.
-Then clone the forked repository to your local machine.
-2. In the CloudFormation console for your AWS account, click on the `Create stack` button.
+1. In the CloudFormation console for your AWS account, click on the `Create stack` button.
     - If the `Create stack` button you see has a dropdown on it, select `With new resources (standard)` in the dropdown.
-3. On the `Create stack` page:
+2. On the `Create stack` page:
     - Under `Prerequisite - Prepare template`, select `Template is ready`.
     - Under `Specify template`, select `Upload a template file`.
 Use the `Choose file` button to select the `bc_installer.yaml` file in your cloned repo.
     Click the `Next` button.
-4. On the `Specify stack details` page:
+3. On the `Specify stack details` page:
     - Enter a name such as `bayerclaw-installer` for the installer stack.
     - Set parameters for this installation:
         - **Source parameters**
             - CodeStarConnectionArn: The ARN of the CodeStar Connection object through which CodePipeline will access GitHub.
-            - CoreRepo: Location (account and repo name) of your BayerCLAW fork.
+            - CoreRepo: Location (account and repo name) of the BayerCLAW repository.
+You shouldn't need to change this.
             - CoreBranch: Git branch to build.
-You shouldn't need to change this except for development and testing purposes.
+You shouldn't need to change this.
         - **Identifiers**
             - InstallationName: Name of the main BayerCLAW stack.
 Default is `bayerclaw`, don't change it for the initial deployment.